 The easiest way to redecorate your home is to update existing furniture and other materials already in your home.
 With a bit of DIY, you can breathe new life into old pieces by upcycling them.

 For example, sand down your wooden furniture so you can refinish it and give it a fresh pop of color.
 Also, use the frames of old cabinetry with upcycled doors and handles.
 Or, for the sustainable refurbishment of fabric furniture, wash it out with a wet-dry vacuum, and then use that water to give your plants a drink.
 For more information about upcycling, visit our blog post "What is Upcycling".

 If you prefer buying new sustainable furniture, however, check out Conscious Life & Styles' list of 27 Sustainable Furniture Companies for more information on buying sustainable furniture.

 7. Go to Garage Sales

 Take advantage of that spectacular end-of-summer weather!
-Visit yard-sales to give new life to some second-hand items.
+Visit yard sales to give new life to some second-hand items.
 Don't be afraid of getting your hands dirty to make a second-hand item clean.
-By shopping from yard-sales, you are not only finding cheaper objects, you are also supporting your neighbors and possibly even local businesses.
+By shopping from yard sales, you are not only finding cheaper objects, but you are also supporting your neighbors and possibly even local businesses.